Note 2 - Significant Accounting Policies |

 Leases

 The Company’s operating leases of tangible property with terms greater than twelve months are recognized as right of use assets, which represents the lessee’s right to use, or control the use of, a specified asset for the lease term, and a corresponding lease liability, which represents the lessee’s obligation to make lease payments under a lease, measured on a discounted basis.
-Landlord inducements in the form of free rent periods are netted against lease payments to the landlord in measuring right-of-use assets and lease liabilities.
+Landlord inducements in the form of free rent periods are netted against lease payments to the landlord in measuring right-of-use assets and lease liabilities. (e) Cash and cash equivalents: Cash and cash equivalents are short-term highly liquid investments with original maturities of 90 days or less as of the date of purchase.
+Cash equivalents are accounted for an amortized cost basis, which approximates their fair value due to their short-term maturities.

 (f)